ooxi/violetland/README.md

 LINUX
 -----

 Check for violetland package in main repositories of your linux distro.
-If there is nothing, check related wiki page  http://code.google.com/p/violetland/wiki/ThirdParyPackages.
+If there is nothing, check related wiki page for [third party packages](https://github.com/ooxi/violetland/wiki/Third-Pary-Packages).

 An universal way to play violetland on linux is to build the program with help of the cmake build system.
 You probably can install it from the main repository of your linux distribution.
 Also your system must have the SDL packages (`SDL`, `SDL_image`, `SDL_ttf`, `SDL_mixer`), the same devel packages and gcc.